vlist/void/README.md

-# Void Shell
+# voidshell
-void shell is a CUSTOM shell service
+voidshell is a CUSTOM shell service

 ## build voidshell
 ```shell